johnpapa/vue-getting-started/flow.md

 ### Data Concepts

-- Create a Heroes component
+- Introduce data binding
-- Create input elements
+- Run the demo together.
+Go to the Heroes component & review the input elements
 - Create hero model data
+- {{ }} - hero id and name in the title, and the message
+- @click bindings for cancel and save
+- Input binding with v-model
+  - textbox and textarea
+  - checkbox
+  - radio and :style binding
-- Property and event bindings
+  - select and key modifier
-- Binding data (interpolation, v-model, v-bind, v-text)
-- Handling events (v-on)
+- Wrap-up

 ### Data Demo